Persons with Disabilities (PWDs) and Their Society

 Persons with disabilities in train stations

-Another accessibility feature can be found in some train stations of both the LRT and MRT.
-I’m talking about the elevator exclusively for PWDs, senior citizens and pregnant women. people with disabilities and senior citizens are also allowed to ride on the train car for women.
+Some train stations in both the LRT and MRT feature elevators specifically designed for PWDs, senior citizens, and pregnant women.
+Additionally, PWDs and senior citizens are permitted to ride in the women-only train cars.

 Persons with disabilities as commuters